maximelamure/rest.li/docs/testsuite_how_to.md

-Step-by-Step Guide to Update Test Suite Specification
+Step-by-Step Guide to Expand Test Suite Specification
 -------------------------------
 This section explains how to add a new language-independent test to the Rest.li Test Suite Specification, Please do not modify existing tests: multiple language implementations are using these test and changing existing tests